warslett/team-registration-system/README.md

 `docker-compose exec php vendor/bin/phpunit`
 ## Dev Fixtures (Dummy Data)
-For development, you can populate the database with fake data by running this command `docker-compose exec php bin/console hautelook:fixtures:load` All users created have the password "development" For testing the API, use the email address "api@example.com"
+For development, you can populate the database with fake data by running this command `bin/console hautelook:fixtures:load` All users created have the password "development" For testing the API, use the email address "api@example.com"

 ## User Groups